 New FinCEN Rules Applicable to Entities

-FinCEN recently issued a notice of proposed rule-making in which both domestic and foreign companies will be designated as “reporting companies.”
+FinCEN has issued a notice of proposed rule-making in which both domestic and foreign companies will be designated as “reporting companies.”
 FinCEN states that that the “ultimate goal of this regulatory proposal is to combat, to the broadest extent possible, the proliferation of anonymous shell companies that facilitate the flow and sheltering of illicit money in the United States.”
 FinCEN claims that new reporting rules will “help stop bad actors from using legal entities to hide illicit funds behind anonymous shell companies or other opaque corporate structures.”
 See FinCEN’s NPRM issued December 7, 2021.
 What will inevitably occur, however, is that certain legal structures will become synonymous with bad actors.

-FinCEN’s new reporting rules are a step beyond existing reporting requirements imposed on title companies and banks.
+FinCEN’s proposed new reporting rules are a step beyond existing reporting requirements imposed on title companies and banks.
 Companies will now be expected to self-report key information, including names and addresses of persons who have substantial control or any “beneficial owner” who owns or controls 25% or more of a reporting company.
 There is a window to file these “Beneficial Owner Information Reports” (Since the government loves its acronyms, these are called “BOIs”).
 Reporting companies, domestic and foreign, created before the effective date of the final FinCEN regulation will have a year to file their initial reports.
 Reporting companies formed afterwards will have 14 days to file.
 But it doesn’t end there—FinCEN will expect updates as time goes on and circumstances change, within 30 days of the change.

-The initial phase of FinCEN regulation in this area will be finalized in 2022, so these requirements are indeed upon us.
 FinCEN states: “Once finalized, these proposed regulations will affect a large number of entities doing business in the United States,” an understatement if there ever was one.

 FinCEN’s rules are likely to expand in number and scope over time.
 FinCEN has said as much.
 Needless to say, achieving and maintaining anonymity in entity structuring becomes a more challenging project in this environment.
 As for penalties for non-compliance, don’t ask.
 They are predictably awful for anyone who provides or attempts to provide false or fraudulent information.
 “Failure to act” is also a violation.